 Members: Terri Gitler, Robin Goettel, Jennifer Klatsky, Rebecca Lawson, Ilene Silverman, Bob Lehmann, Amy Wolf

-Education Trunks were developed to assist in your teaching.
+Education Trunks are sets of materials that were developed to assist in your teaching.
 Illinois State Code mandates teaching of the Holocaust at elementary and secondary levels, usually done in 5th, 8th, and 10th grades.

 The resources, which vary in readability and format, will provide you with a ready-to-use unit that is grade-appropriate and relevant to all learning styles.More Information

 Search the archives of the American Jewish Joint Distribution Committee, which has a large collection of documents and photographs relating to its work during World War II.
 There is information about thelegacy of the JDC's work rescuing and providing relief during and after the Holocaust.
 More detailsmore